ryandejaegher/hugo-starter/content/articles/custom-sticky-menu-squarespace.md

 That's a little tricky to follow, the best way to understand is to see a demo.
 In the CodePen demo below we have 2 layouts.
 The one on the left has a header that's using `position:sticky` and the one on the right is using `position:fixed`.

 If you pay attention to the HTML you'll notice that the _fixed nav_ is below the first section but it appears at the very top of the page.
 This demonstrates the effect that `position:fixed` has an on element.

+Another thing to note is when using _sticky nav_ your elements can overlap.
+When you scroll the demo you'll notice when you reach other sticky elements they'll begin to overlap.
+This isn't possible with _fixed elements_ because they'll always overlap regardless of the scroll position.

 <!-- Embeds a CodePen @id -->